SEKOIA-IO/documentation/docs/operation_center/data_collection/ingestion_methods/sekoiaio.md

 ### Proxy Support

 If needed, the SEKOIA.IO agent can use a proxy server for its HTTPS requests.
-If you want to enable this feature, edit the configuration file at `C:\Program Files\EndpointAgent\config.yaml` and add the following line:
+If you want to enable this feature, edit the configuration file at `C:\ProgramData\EndpointAgent\config.yaml` and add the following line:

 ```
 HTTPProxyURL: "<PROXY_URL>"